Redskins cannot move to new stadium unless team name changes: report

 According to NBC Sports Washington, the Redskins expressed interest in playing at RFK Stadium after a bill was introduced in 2019 urging the federal government to sell the land to the city.
 The bill won’t pass unless the land is used for the team under a different name.

-The Redskins nickname has come under even more scrutiny since the death of Floyd.
+The Redskins nickname has come under even more scrutiny since the police-involved death of Floyd in May.
 The name has been deemed “racist” by many, but the organization has refused to change it.
 Snyder has said he’s not open to changing the name and views it as an honor toward Native Americans.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM